tier2tickets/Knowledge-Base/content/customization/tier2scripts.rst

-Custom Scripts
+Tier2Scripts
 ==============

-The payload.zip that you upload your :ref:`branding <content/customization/branding:Branding>` with is where you also upload your scripts.
-You need to put all your scripts in that zip file as well as any exe's that your scripts need to run.
+All your scripts can be packaged into a zip file as well as any exe's that your scripts need to run.
 When the software is launched, it looks for anything matching the name \_exec_*.ps1.
 Whatever matches that name will be run asynchronously.